albac42/SimpletronsFlow/README.md

 [Install Git Bash] and once that installed you can try setup again on [readme](https://github.com/skydivercactus/simpletrons/blob/master/README.md).

 ## Window python3 main.py - GUI not starting
-If this occurs try running `python main.py`
+If this occurs use `python main.py`